Lindeneg/cl-env/README.md

 Type-safe, leak-free .env loading for Node.js.

 - **Full type inference**
     - return type is derived from your config.
-Transforms, defaults, key casing, **all reflected at the type level**.
+Transforms, defaults, key casing, **all reflected at the type level** with minimal effort.
 - **No exceptions**
     - every operation returns a `Result<T, E>`.
 Errors are accumulated, never thrown, unless `unwrap` is called.
 - **No `process.env` mutation**